Updated: Mar 10

 If you’re like most Americans, you have spent some days feeling tired and sleepy.
-Adults should get seven to eight hours of sleep each night (NIH), but more than 25% of the U.S. population report occasionally not getting enough sleep, and 10% experience chronic insomnia (cdc.gov).
+Adults should get seven to nine hours of sleep each night, but more than 25% of the U.S. population report occasionally not getting enough sleep, and 10% experience chronic insomnia (cdc.gov).

-Daytime sleepiness could be a result of many different things- from stress to environmental factors, or something more serious.
+Daytime sleepiness can be caused by many different things- from stress to environmental factors, or something more serious.
 The following are the most common sleep disorders:

 Insomnia – difficulty falling asleep or staying asleep.

 Obstructive sleep apnea- the upper airway is blocked intermittently during sleep